Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 What is a Head and Shoulders Pattern?

-Let’s start with the illustration below.
+Let’s begin with the illustration below.

 head-and-shoulders-pattern